 I joined Chwarae Teg in 2013 on Agile Nation, and I was fortunate enough to stay and be part of Agile Nation 2.
 I have always worked within the Training and Qualifications team.
 I am accountable for the full co-ordination and administration of the organisation’s accreditation centre, where I am the first point of contact for City & Guilds (ILM), I also manage and maintain a range of ILM centre internal processes and procedures.

 I am proud to be part of such a rewarding organisation, hearing from the Women that gain their qualifications is a pleasure and to know that we have helped them to achieve this.

 Clare spent 14 years as an Auditor with the NHS and 2 years as a Practice Manager in a GP surgery, before changing career to become a Family Support Worker for a Children’s Cancer Charity, supporting families and making the Children’s dreams a reality.
 Clare joined Chwarae Teg nine years ago as an Administrator on the Agile Nation 1 Programme.
 She was successfully appointed to her current role in the QPI Team, responsible for the effective monitoring, evaluation and continuous improvement of the Agile Nation 2 Programme.

-Emma leads the delivery of our Agile Nation2 Career Development Programme for Women across Wales and is responsible for leading the development, operational delivery and continuous improvement of all activities within the programme.
+Emma leads the delivery of our Agile Nation2 project for women and businesses across Wales and is responsible for leading the development, operational delivery and continuous improvement of all activities within both programmes.

 As Collaboration Partner, Emma works closely with businesses across Wales to ensure women prosper across all sectors and levels in the economy via our Hive network, promoting the benefits of modern working practices and our Not Just For Boys campaign, delivering non-traditional career fairs for women and girls, showcasing the progressive and rewarding careers within STEM industries.